Anil1992-rgb/Weather/README.md

 Weather Dashboard
 ============

 Weather dashboard that lets user input any city name and it will display the current real-time weather data such as temperature, humidity, wind-speed and UV index.
 It also displays a 5-day forecast and will update and change if you enter in a new city name.
+Each city you enter will diplay in a group list as a previous history of what you entered before.

 =====